jrkotun/An-Analysis-of-Video-Game-Genre-Releases/README.md

 - Has this trend caused certain developers and publishers within the industry to change the genre of games they release?

 ## Data
 The primary data source was the video game database located on https://www.vgchartz.com.
-I utlized Pyhton's Requests library to scarpe the data.
+I utilized Python's Requests library to scrape the data.
 The key pieces of information for each video game were as follows:
 - Game Title
 - Publisher (Entity who funds the video game development.
 They also handle the marketing and release of the game to consumers.)